Choices at 13 and 14

-Year 9 is the time when you start thinking about what you want to go on to study in Years 10 and 11.
+Year 9 is the time when you start making choices about the courses and subjects that you want to go on to study in Years 10 and 11.
 There’s a range of courses available but not all of them are offered by every school.
-Your school will give you information on the courses and qualifications on offer.
+Your school should produce an options booklet which gives information on the subjects and courses that you can choose from.
+This information may also be available on the school’s website or student VLE.
 Many schools hold information sessions for students and their parents and some run student taster activities.
 Use these opportunities to find out as much as you can.
-At some schools you’ll make your choices in Year 8 and start studying in Year 9.
+At some schools you’ll make your choices in Year 8 and start studying some of them in Year 9.

 Some of the options on offer may be: